h5py/h5py/docs/source/high/dataset.rst

         >>> dset.shape
         (20, 20)

-    Resizing an array with existing data works differently than in NumPy; if any axis shrinks, the data in the missing region is discarded.
+.. note:: Resizing an array with existing data works differently than in NumPy; if
+    any axis shrinks, the data in the missing region is discarded.
 Data does not "rearrange" itself as it does when resizing a NumPy array.